Arttse/node.is-url-relative-without-domain/readme.md

 //=> false
 ```

-By default package using optional dependency `domains`.
+By default package using optional dependency [domains](https://www.npmjs.com/package/domains).
 But, if you want to using your own list of domains, you can install without optional dependencies and specify code like this:
 ```js
 isUrlRelativeWithoutDomain('site.com/foo/bar', ['com', 'рф', '世界']);
 ```